sendgrid/docs/source/User_Guide/Settings/alerts.md

 {% endanchor %}

 {% info %}
-Any accounts or subusers without a credit limit alert on May 5th, 2015 or that were created after May 5th, 2015 will find this alert set up with a threshold of 90% on their account automatically.
+Any accounts or subusers without an email limit alert on May 5th, 2015 or that were created after May 5th, 2015 will find this alert set up with a threshold of 90% on their account automatically.
 {% endinfo %}

-You will receive an alert when you have used 90% of your current package’s number of credits.
-Subusers with recurring or nonrecurring credit limits will have this alert set up automatically.
-Subusers who have unlimited credits will not have this alert set up automatically.
+You will receive an alert when you have used 90% of your current package’s number of emails.
+Subusers with recurring or nonrecurring email limits will have this alert set up automatically.
+Subusers who have unlimited emails will not have this alert set up automatically.

 {% anchor h3 %}
 Stats Notifications